 Oh, think about greatness in a Yankee uniform?
 After the masterpiece in Seattle Clemens faced the New York Mets in the 2000 Subway World Series, just eight days later.
 He threw out a 8-2-0-0-0-9.

-The following year, Clemens recorded the sixth and final 20-win season of his storied career, catapulting him to his sixth Cy Young.
+The following year, Clemens recorded the sixth and final 20-win season of his storied career, when he became the first pitcher in MLB history to begin a season 20-1 -thus catapulting him to his sixth Cy Young.

-In June 2003 -at 40 years old- Clemens earned his 300th career victory, simultaneously picking up his 4000th strikeout in the same game at Yankees Stadium.
+On June 13th, 2003 -at 40 years old- Clemens earned his 300th career victory, simultaneously picking up his 4,000th strikeout in the same game against the St. Louis Cardinals at Yankees Stadium.

 So at age 41, Clemens became an Astro, won another Cy Young -his seventh and final- while bagging another ERA title at age 42.
 He pitched again in the World Series, notching 4 of his 12 career postseason victories in his 3 seasons in Houston.